ziapeltagames/lavender-hack/docs/CORE.md

 _Lavender Hack_ mixes move sorts of structures along with tactical procedures and mini-games. _Apocalypse World_ purists might blanch at this approach, but I see no incompatibility from switching between the "talk in the funny voices" parts of rpgs and the "win at a game" parts of rpgs.
 It's usually easy enough to tell which is which.

+# Spotlight Player

+_Lavender Hack_ occasionally has choices and die rolls that aren't directly related to any particular character.
+A **spotlight player** makes these choices and die rolls.
+The spotlight player should be chosen at the beginning of the session.
+Rotate the spotlight around, so that players alternate the responsibility.
+Occasionally the spotlight player endures further complications or hardships for their character!
+The spotlight isn't always positive.

 # Usage Dice

 **Usage dice** are a general purpose tracking mechanism heavily used (ahem) in _Lavender Hack_.
 Usage dice change die type based on situations in the game.
 This forms a ladder of sorts, going from d12 at the highest to a d2 at the lowest: **d12 <--> d10 <--> d8 <--> d6 <--> d4 <--> d2(0)**.
 A d20 is used for the lowest step.
 A usage die can never be above a d12 or below a d20.